Rhino & Elephant Conservation Volunteering

 Who should volunteer on this project?

-The unifying motivation of nearly all Imire volunteers is an interest in a genuine conservation programme, and a desire to be part of a smaller group of volunteers.
-This rhino conservation project is a wonderful experience for volunteers of all ages, where you can experience Africa in a safe environment, and become part of a very special team.Β There is some walking and foot-based tracking on the project, plus climbing in and out of a high-sided vehicle, so volunteers should be of reasonable mobility.
+The unifying motivation of nearly all rhino conservation volunteers is an interest in a genuine conservation programme, and a desire to be part of a smaller group of volunteers.
+This rhino conservation project is a wonderful experience for volunteers of all ages, where you can experience Africa in a safe environment, and become part of a very special team.
+There is some walking and foot-based tracking on the project, plus climbing in and out of a high-sided vehicle, so volunteers should be of reasonable mobility.

 How old do I need to be?

-The minimum volunteering age for solo travellers is 17 years.
-There is no upper age limit, but for volunteers aged over 65, we do require your medical form to be signed by a doctor.
-Please note that the project does accept family volunteer groups.
-Families with children aged 14 and over will be accommodated within the main volunteer group (children aged 14-16 will always be accompanied by adults).
+The project is very happy to accept family volunteer groups.
+Families with children aged 14 and over may be accommodated within the main volunteer group (children aged 14-16 will always be accompanied by adults).
 Volunteer groups tend to be a diverse mixture of ages and nationalities.

 Families who have younger children will be accommodated separately and their volunteer activities and meals will be separate from the regular volunteer groups.
+Please visit our Rhino Conservation – Family Programme page for further details.

 How many people will there be?